 The Strange Bedfellows is the one and only improvisational comedy group at Bates, and the third best thing about Bates College according to CollegeProwler.com.
 They perform both short-form as well as long-form improv and continually explore and experiment with different types of long-form improv structures.
 The Bedfellows perform bimonthly at different venues all over campus as well as at venues in Lewiston such as She Doesn’t Like Guthrie’s.
 They also perform at other colleges such as Skidmore College for the annual National College Comedy Festival that Skidmore hosts every year.
 The Bedfellows bring professional improv and sketch comedy groups to Bates, who in the past, have included The Upright Citizens Brigade Touring Company and The Late Night Players.
 The main goal of The Strange Bedfellows is to bring laughter to the Bates community and the surrounding areas of Lewiston and Auburn using the increasingly popular art form of improvisational comedy as a tool and a medium.
 Auditions for The Strange Bedfellows are held once a year at the beginning of every fall semester and are open to everyone– experience not necessary!

-Taiko are stick percussion instruments originated from Japan.
-Bates Taiko Club meets once a week for official Taiko drumming lesson from instructor and additional meetings for practice purposes among members.
-In the past, Taiko Club has performed in Sangai Asia Night, International Club Coffee House and CBB Japan Fair.
-We also organized cultural activities for members such as watching Taiko performances in Boston.
+New Description: Taiko are stick percussion instruments originating from Japan.
+They have been used historically in festivals, military, theater, ceremonies, and more.
+Modern Taiko performances focus on elements such as form, technical rhythm, choreography, and vocalizations.
+Bates Taiko Club meets once a week for lessons.
+We practice with drums of multiple shapes and sizes!
+In the past, Taiko Club has performed in Sangai Asia Night, International Club Coffee House, and CBB Japan Fair.
+We have also organized cultural activities for members such as watching Taiko performances in Boston.

 Storage: Chase Hall 212